 Veronika Rockova is Assistant Professor in Econometrics and Statistics at the University of Chicago Booth School of Business.
-Her work brings together statistical methodology, theory and computation to develop high-performance tools for analyzing large datasets.
-Her research interests reside at the intersection of Bayesian and frequentist statistics, and focus on: data mining, variable selection, optimization, non-parametric methods, factor models, high-dimensional decision theory and inference.
-She has authored a variety of published works in top statistics journals.
-In her applied work, she has contributed to the development of risk stratification and prediction models for public reporting in healthcare analytics.
+Her work brings together statistical methodology, theory and computation to develop high-performance tools for analyzing big datasets.
+Her research interests reside at the intersection of Bayesian and frequentist statistics, and focus on: data mining, variable selection, machine learning, non-parametric methods, factor models, dynamic models, high-dimensional decision theory and inference.
+She has authored a variety of published works in top statistics journals, including the Journal of American Statistical Association and the Annals of Statistics.
+In her applied work, she contributed to the improvement of risk stratification and prediction models for public reporting in healthcare analytics.

 Prior to joining Booth, Rockova held a Postdoctoral Research Associate position at the Department of Statistics of the Wharton School at the University of Pennsylvania.
 Rockova holds a PhD in biostatistics from Erasmus University (The Netherlands), an MSc in biostatistics from Universiteit Hasselt (Belgium) and both an MSc in mathematical statistics and a BSc in general mathematics from Charles University (Czech Republic).

-Besides enjoying statistics, she is a keen piano player.
+Beyond statistics, she is a keen piano and tennis player.

 2017 - 2018 Course Schedule